 Your belly may feel sore, like you pulled a muscle, for several days.
 Your doctor will give you pain medicine for this.
 It will take about a week for the skin around your feeding tube to heal.
 You may have some yellowish mucus where the feeding tube comes out of your belly.
 This is normal and is not a sign of infection.

 You will need to learn how to use and care for your feeding tube.
 Your doctor may recommend that you have a nurse or dietitian visit you at home to help you get started with your feeding tube.
 At first you may need a friend or family member to help you with your tube feedings.
-But with practise, you may be able to do it yourself.
+But with practice, you may be able to do it yourself.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to feel better as quickly as possible.